kelsonic/example.js/README.md

 # Example.JS
 JavaScript is **booming**.

-In fact, 94% of the top million websites use it.
-But learning it can be tough.
+In fact, *94% of the top million websites use it*.
+But learning it, quickly, can prove difficult.

-There's tons of resources out there, but sometimes it's better to learn by example.
+There are tons of JS resources out there, but sometimes it's better to learn by a ton of examples.

 Welcome to Example.JS, the hub of JavaScript examples.